 Fajardo noted that the bill’s final version is likely to be released late today, as the previous updates have been.
 ACLU NJ is circulating a petition to advocate the cannabis bill be further modified to enhance the social justice provisions.

 McKoy noted that a license of a cap of 37 for the larger companies for two years would still limit the supply of cannabis in the state necessary for a healthy market.
-Moreover, New Jersey still has a shortage of cannabis available which is why medical cannabis is so expensive.
-A coalition of social justice-minded organizations has taken the same position.
+Moreover, New Jersey still has a shortage of cannabis, which is why medical cannabis is so expensive.
+A coalition of social justice organizations has taken the same position.

 Edwards discussed the need to create a just industry.
-He believes there should be explicit opportunities to include community members from areas most harmed by racist policing and those with prior cannabis-related records and their families participating in the new cannabis marketplace.
+He believes there should be explicit opportunities to include community members from areas most harmed by racist policing, those with prior cannabis related records, and their families participating in the new cannabis marketplace.

-Edwards also noted the need to secure capital for minority entrepreneurs who usually do not have access to such large sums of money.
+Edwards also noted the need to secure capital for minority entrepreneurs who usually cannot access such large sums of money.

-I spoke about the fact that cannabis prohibition has been racist against Hispanics from the start.
+I spoke about how cannabis prohibition has always been racist against Hispanics.
 No one who was not a Mexican American called it “marijuana” before prohibition became law in 1937.
 Those who used it for medicine and industrial purposes called it hemp, and others enjoyed smoking hashish.
 Thus, cannabis is the preferred nomenclature.

 However, the Assembly version of the bill says a “reasonable” justification is needed for a drug test.
 That is a better position.

-This upcoming Monday, the 14th, there will be a hearing for the cannabis legislation.
-On Thursday, it is likely the bill will be voted on and passed by the legislature.
+This Monday, the 14th, there will be a hearing for the cannabis legislation.
+On Thursday, the bill will likely be voted on and passed by the legislature.
 That is the last voting day of the year for the legislature.
 If something is not passed by the end of the year, no one is sure what will happen on New Year’s Day besides cannabis being legal.